On higher dimensional arithmetic progressions in Meyer sets: Preliminaries

+We start by recalling few basic results about finitely generated free $\ZZ$-modules.
 First recall \cite[Thm.~VIII.4.12]{AlgBook} that if $M$ is a free $\ZZ$-module, then all the bases of $M$ have the same cardinality.
 The common cardinality of these bases is called the \textbf{rank} of $M$ and is denoted by $\rank(M)$.

-Also recall that a finitely generated $\ZZ$-module is free if and only if it is torsion free \cite[Thm.~12.5]{DF}.
+Also, a finitely generated $\ZZ$-module is free if and only if it is torsion free \cite[Thm.~12.5]{DF}.

 Next, let us recall the following two results which we will use a few times in the paper.

 \begin{lemma} \cite[Thm.~VIII.6.1]{AlgBook} Let $M$ be a free $\ZZ$-module of rank $k$.
 If $N$ is a submodule of $M$, then $N$ is free and